 It is a good idea to take time and move at a normal pace while wearing a halo.
 Any movement that causes pain or uneasiness should be avoided.
 Avoid bending forward to grab objects, such as items that have fallen to the floor; consider using an adaptive device to help reach and pick things up.

 Precautions and activities may change based on healing and length of time in the halo.
-Here are some safe and creative ideas for children:
+Some safe play ideas for children include:

 - Fingernail painting

 If you find your child has more energy at a certain time of day, focus on using these moments to their fullest.